Bruce Walton (American football): Early life

 Walton was the oldest son of William Theodore "Ted" Walton Jr. and Gloria Walton and was born in San Diego, California.
 The family was Catholic.
 Walton attended Helix High School where he played football and basketball.
 He accepted a football scholarship from the University of California, Los Angeles.

 He was named a starter as a sophomore.
 As a senior, he helped his team rush for 3,810 yards and score 38 rushing touchdowns—both school records at the time, while blocking for All-American running back Kermit Johnson.

 He was a three-year starter at offensive tackle and graduated with the school record for consecutive starts (32).

 Professional career

 Walton was selected in the fifth round (126th overall) of the 1973 NFL draft by the Dallas Cowboys.
 As a rookie, he appeared in seven games, backing up the guard and tackle positions, while seeing most of his playing time on special teams.
-He returned one kickoff for 11 yards.
+He returned one kickoff for eleven yards.

-In 1974, he was the backup at left tackle behind Rayfield Wright.
-He appeared in 13 games, starting against the Houston Oilers in place of an injured Wright.

-In 1975, he continued his special teams and backup duties.
-He injured his knee against the Green Bay Packers and missed 2 games.
-He played in Super Bowl X and with Bill Walton, became the only brother combination to ever play in the Super Bowl and in the NBA Finals.
+In his second NFL season in 1974, Walton was the backup at left tackle behind Rayfield Wright.
+He appeared in thirteen games, starting against the Houston Oilers in place of an injured Wright; the Cowboys were 8–6 and missed the postseason for the first time in nine years.
+In 1975, he continued his special teams and backup duties; a knee injury in the loss to the Green Bay Packers in week five caused him to miss two games.
+He played in Super Bowl X and with Bill Walton, became the only brother combination to play in the Super Bowl and in the NBA Finals.

-In 1976, he did not report to the team and retired because of a knee injury.
+In 1976, Walton did not report to the team and retired because of a knee injury.